JonBa85/Java-container/README.md

 **Solution by Jon Ball**

-The task is to run a Java application using docker with CouchDB as its backend, my solution below enables the application to run as a container along with CouchDB on the local machine.
+The task is to run a Java application using docker with CouchDB as its backend on port 5984, my solution below enables the application to run as a container along with CouchDB on the local machine.

 ### **Software used for the task**